Jeonkwan/lightsail-proxy/README.md

    ```

    Terraform computes a new timestamp each time the plan runs, so the `name` field changes and forces a replace of the Lightsail instance.
 The replacement chain does **not** affect the static IP because `aws_lightsail_static_ip.instance_ip` (`lightsail-proxy/lightsail.tf:9`) and `aws_lightsail_static_ip_attachment.lightsail_instance_ip_attachment` (`lightsail-proxy/lightsail.tf:4`) keep the same identifiers.
 During `terraform apply` Terraform churns the instance while leaving the static IP mapped, which gives you a blue/green-style refresh:
-   - The OS boots from scratch each run, reapplying `setup_ubuntu.sh.tftpl`.
+   - The OS boots from scratch each run, reapplying `scripts/cloud-init/setup_ubuntu.sh.tftpl`.
    - TLS certificates and proxy services are renewed automatically because the user-data script reenrolls everything on first boot.
    - Existing clients keep working once the new instance finishes provisioning, since DNS and IP remain unchanged.

 3. **Lightsail resources** (`lightsail-proxy/lightsail.tf:4`)
    - `aws_lightsail_static_ip` reserves an address and `aws_lightsail_static_ip_attachment` attaches it to the VM.
    - `aws_lightsail_key_pair` imports your SSH public key for console access.
-  - `aws_lightsail_instance` provisions the Ubuntu host and injects cloud-init user data from `setup_ubuntu.sh.tftpl`.
-The template now wires domain, subdomain, Namecheap token, the shared proxy server UUID, `proxy_solution`, and (when required) `proxy_contact_email` into the script. `setup_ubuntu.sh.tftpl` installs common prerequisites once and then downloads the matching solution bootstrap (`scripts/trojan-go/setup.sh` or `scripts/less-vision/setup.sh`) before running its Ansible playbook.
+  - `aws_lightsail_instance` provisions the Ubuntu host and injects cloud-init user data from `scripts/cloud-init/setup_ubuntu.sh.tftpl`.
+The template now wires domain, subdomain, Namecheap token, the shared proxy server UUID, `proxy_solution`, and (when required) `proxy_contact_email` into the script. `scripts/cloud-init/setup_ubuntu.sh.tftpl` installs common prerequisites once and then downloads the matching solution bootstrap (`scripts/trojan-go/setup.sh` or `scripts/less-vision/setup.sh`) before running its Ansible playbook.
+This indirection keeps the per-solution automation thin while guaranteeing every instance starts from the same base image and dependency set.
    - `aws_lightsail_instance_public_ports` opens SSH (22), HTTP (80), HTTPS (443), UDP/TCP proxy ports (8990), and a UDP range used by Mosh (60000-60010).

 4. **Outputs** (`lightsail-proxy/output.tf:1`)